JetBrains/lincheck/docs/testing-modes.md

 In practice, we use both of these modes to be sure that the low-level effects are covered as well.

+TODO: another reason to use stress testing is that there are very rare bugs that require many context switches to reprodude, and the current bounds in the model checking will not allow to find such a bug.

 ## Configurations

 We can configure the testing mode via setting options in the `<TestingMode>Options` class.